Mesmerising Beauty of County Sligo

 The Model Art Gallery

-You will find one of the best contemporary art galleries and cultural centres in Ireland located in County Sligo.
-The centre was first built in 1862 as a Model School and the current building has been refurbished and extended twice.
-In 2010 architects Sheridan Woods extended the building over a third in size to create its now world-class visitor’s centre.
+You will find one of Ireland’s best contemporary art galleries and cultural centres in County Sligo.
+The centre was first built in 1862 as a Model School, and the current building has been refurbished and extended twice.
+In 2010, architect Sheridan Woods extended the building by over a third in size to create its now world-class visitor centre.

-The now award-winning building is home to the amazing Niland Collection of Art.
-The Niland collection is one of the most notable collections found in Ireland that features work from Jack and John B. Yeats, Paul Henry, Estella Solomon’s and many others.
+The now award-winning building is home to the fantastic Niland Collection of Art.
+The Niland collection is one of Ireland’s most notable collections featuring work from Jack and John B. Yeats, Paul Henry, Estella Solomon and many others.

-The Model Gallery has been praised on its experimental nature which has seen the gallery critically tackle issues of war and contemporary religion.
+The Model Gallery has been praised for its experimental nature, which has seen the gallery critically tackle war and contemporary religious issues.

-Visitors can also enjoy some food at the onsite restaurant, there is a performance space, a bookshop and if go to the top floor you’ll be treated to beautiful views of Sligo.
-The best bit of all you can enjoy what’s on offer inside the Model Building for free.
-So, you really shouldn’t have any excuses to not visit the awarding-winning gallery.
+Visitors can also enjoy food at the onsite restaurant, a performance space, and a bookshop.
+If you go to the top floor, you’ll be treated to beautiful views of Sligo.
+The best bit of all, you can enjoy what’s on offer inside the Model Building for free.
+So, you shouldn’t have any excuses not to visit the award-winning gallery.

 Lissadell House

-While in County Sligo take a trip to one of the most historic houses found in Ireland that once belonged to the famous Gore-Booth Family.
-Contance Markievicz a member of the family was one of the leaders in 1916 Rising.
-She was also the first women to be elected to Dail Eireann where she worked at the Minister for Labour.
+While in County Sligo, take a trip to one of the most historic houses found in Ireland, which once belonged to the famous Gore-Booth Family.
+Contance Markievicz, a family member, was one of the leaders in the 1916 Rising.
+She was also the first woman to be elected to Dail Eireann, where she worked as the Minister for Labour.

 Constance wasn’t the only successful family member; her sister Eva was a poet of distinction and an active Suffragist.
-Her brother Joslynn created one of the most amazing horticultural estates in Europe at the Lissadell House.
+Her brother Joslynn created one of Europe’s most amazing horticultural estates at the Lissadell House.

-The house has even been stayed in by the brilliant poet W.B Yeats who was good friends with the family.
+The brilliant poet W.B Yeats, a good family friend, has even stayed in the house.
 Yeats even wrote about his time at the house in his poetry.

 You Can Read The Poem Below: